erayalp808/erayalp808/README.md

 # Hi!
 My name is Eray Alp.
 I am a Computer Engineering student based in Istanbul, Turkey.
 <br>
-* I am highly dedicated to improve myself on machine learning and deep learning.
-* I am capable of creating full stack applications using several technologies and tools.
+* Computer Engineering student at Istanbul Bilgi University, disciplined and passionate about computer science.
+My goal is to specialize on Machine Learning/Deep Learning and Computer Vision.
+* Currently learning ML tools and the Deep Learning framework TensorFlow to create advanced models.
+* Experienced in full-stack development with a strong foundation in JavaScript/TypeScript, React.js, and Node.js.
 * In my free time I'm interested in music and calisthenics.

 ### Skills